ISISComputingGroup/ibex_developers_manual/Astrium-Chopper.md

 ### Build Issues

 If you're having trouble building the Astrium chopper with error messages relating to the Boost library, you need to update visual studio 2017 (15.9.21 works) as there is a compiler bug in earlier versions of VS.

+If you're getting `fatal error LNK1104: cannot open file 'MSCOREE.lib'` you need to add WindowsSDK 10.0.15063.xxx (or possibly ALL available Windows SDKs that Visual studio has available, but try the one mentioned first).
+Run the Visual Studio Installer, Select modify, and scroll through the sidebar and/or the 'Individual Components' tab looking for Windows SDK versions.
+I (Liam, with Tom's help) ended up installing 50GB+ of extra packages to get this to work.
+If you solve the issue in a more streamlined way (i.e. _only_ installing the above version of the SDK, rahter than everything) _please_ update this troubleshooting tip.